 Music historically has opened a door to a type of personal transcendence.
 Fears, inhibitions, anxieties are either dealt with onstage through lyrics and music or they are simply put aside during those brief moments of performance.

 The stage creates a space in which this personal transcendence can take place.
 The audience pays its respects to this place.
-The music urges on feelings to be … Continue reading
+The music urges on feelings to … Continue reading